daviddzhang/soar-reasoning-models/README.md

 #### Supported Models

-As of now, the current models of implemented and supported:
+As of now, the current models are implemented and supported:

-* Bayes Net
+* Bayes Net (BN)
-* Naive Bayes
+* Naive Bayes (NB)
-* K-Nearest Neighbor
+* K-Nearest Neighbor (KNN)

 Users have the option to create, train, and query the model through each operation's respective output handler.
+Since Naive Bayes and KNN are both flat-featured classifiers, they are often similar in rules and structure.

 ## Getting Started